collinstommy/tc-blog/content/blog/your-code-should-tell-a-story/index.md

 ---
-title: "Your code should tell a story: Tips to writing code for others to read"
+title: "Your code should tell a story: Tips for writing code for others to read"
 date: "2020-02-21"
 ---

-When we write code we do so to solve a problem.
 When we write code, we are also writing a story for other developers.

 Here are a few tips on how we can write code for our future selves and other developers (our readers).